aanya2303/Power-Method/README.md

 (Heath, 2009)

 ### Normalized Power Iteration
 The basic power method seen above involves many multiplications.
-With very small or very large values in the matrix $A$, it could quickly descend into an [overflow or an underflow](https://www.baeldung.com/java-overflow-underflow#:~:text=Simply%20put%2C%20overflow%20and%20underflow,small%2C%20we%20call%20it%20underflow.).
+With very small or very large values in the matrix $A$, it could quickly descend into an [overflow or an underflow](https://www.baeldung.com/java-overflow-underflow#:~:text=Simply%20put%2C%20overflow%20and%20underflow,small%2C%20we%20call%20it%20underflow.)
+(See [Drawbacks](#Drawbacks)).
 To prevent this, a modified version of the power method normalizes the vector at each iteration.
 The value that converges to the eigenvalue is the norm.
 This is called Normalized Power Iteration.

 ```
 def normalized_PI(A):